-After someone is injured in a car accident and calls the insurance company to report their claim, the insurance adjuster typically requests a recorded oral statement and may even attempt to settle the car accident case.
+After someone is injured in a car accident and calls the insurance company to report their claim, the insurance adjuster typically requests a recorded oral statement and may even attempt to settle the case.

-Here are some reasons why providing a recorded statement to the insurance company is not a good idea, along with tips for handling your claim.
+Top-rated Houston personal injury lawyer explains reasons why providing a recorded statement to the insurance company is not a good idea, along with tips for handling your claim.

 First, other than determining what exactly occurred in the crash, there is no rule or requirement that the injured person provide a recorded statement to the adverse insurance company.